lisuml/ansible-dehydrated/README.md

 ## Using dns-01 challenges

-When `dehydrated_challengetype` is set to `dns-01`, this role will automatically install `lexicon` from python pip to be able to set and remove the necessary DNS records needed to obtain an SSL certificate.
+When `dehydrated_challengetype` is set to `dns-01`, this role will automatically install `lexicon` from python pip or OS repositories to be able to set and remove the necessary DNS records needed to obtain an SSL certificate.

 `lexicon` uses environment variables for username/token and password/secret; see examples below.